andreabellavia/andreabellavia.github.io/README.md

 - 72\.
 Yim G, Minatoya M, Kioumourtzoglou MA, **Bellavia A**, Weisskopf M, Ikeda-Araki A, Miyashita C, Kishi R. The Associations of Prenatal Exposure to Dioxins and Polychlorinated Biphenyls with Neurodevelopment at 6 Months of Age: Multi-pollutant Approaches.
 Environmental Research - in press.

 - 71\.
 James-Todd T, Ponzano M, **Bellavia A**, Williams PL, Cantonwine DE, Calafat AM, Hauser R, Quinn MR, Seely EW, McElrath TF.
-Urinary phthalate and DINCH metabolite concentrations and gradations of maternal glucose intolerance.
-Environment International - in press.
+[Urinary phthalate and DINCH metabolite concentrations and gradations of maternal glucose intolerance.](https://www.sciencedirect.com/science/article/pii/S0160412022000253) Environment International

 - 70\.
 Traini E, Huss A, Portengen L, Rookus M, Verschuren WM, Vermeulen R, **Bellavia A**.
 A multi-pollutant approach to estimate the causal effects of air pollution mixtures on overall mortality in a large prospective cohort of Dutch individuals.
 Epidemiology - in press